Apply Russell Brunson's Value Ladder, Hook-Story-Offer, and Soap Opera Sequence using AI tools. Step-by-step guide for online entrepreneurs.

 The businesses that win with these frameworks are the ones that ship consistently.
 They test more hooks.
 They run more sequences.
 They iterate faster than competitors who are still working on their first version.

 If you want these frameworks pre-built as AI-powered tools — so you can run DotCom Secrets, Hook-Story-Offer, and the Soap Opera Sequence with AI guiding each step — the AI Native Playbook Series gives you exactly that.
+Browse the patterns library to see how these frameworks integrate into a complete AI business system.